 Housing in Central Ottawa ranges from condos to infills, low- and high-rise apartments, and single-family homes.
 With a population of roughly 87,000, Central Ottawa also hosts a blend of families, young professionals and empty nesters who gravitate to the area’s vibrant street life and abundance of retailers and services.

 2 East side of the urban core

-Ottawa extends well beyond this area, which includes Overbrook (an up-and-coming area with infill developments), Manor Park (a largely residential area on the edge of affluent Rockcliffe Park) and Vanier.
+Ottawa extends well beyond this area, which includes Overbrook (an up-and-coming area with infill developments), Manor Park (a largely residential area on the edge of affluent Rockcliffe Park).
+New Edinburgh and Vanier.
 The latter is a stone’s throw from downtown and still has many affordable properties, although Vanier is considered to be Ottawa’s next area of gentrification and high-rise condos are starting to dot the area, especially along its western edge bordering the Rideau River.

 Vanier also has an historic sugar bush that still operates every spring in its popular Richelieu Park.
 Rockcliffe Park, Ottawa’s poshest community, is sometimes considered part of the east end.
 Roughly 47,000 people live in this area.